-Orbital Trauma Little Rock
+Orbital Trauma Causes

 This person has enophthalmos of the left eye (your right).
 This means the left eye is sinking inward.
 You can see on the CT that there is a fracture of the left medial wall of the orbit so that the ethmoid sinuses have been obliterated by orbital fat.
 The volume expansion of the orbital space into the ethmoid sinus can sometimes cause enophthalmos.
 When there are two or more millimeters of enophthalmos present it is usually noticeable to a casual observer.